ultibohub/Demo/README.md

 the card to boot your Raspberry Pi.

-To build the demo download or clone this repository to your local computer, select Project, Open Project ... from within the Lazarus (Ultibo Edition) IDE and select either UltiboDemoRPi.lpr or UltiboDemoRPi2.lpr from the location you downloaded to.
+To build the demo download or clone this repository to your local computer, select Project, Open Project ... from within the Lazarus (Ultibo Edition) IDE and choose UltiboDemoRPi.lpr, UltiboDemoRPi2.lpr or UltiboDemoRPi3.lpr from the location you downloaded to.

 Select Run, Build from the menu to build either KERNEL.IMG or KERNEL7.IMG depending on which project you opened above.